danriz/swe573/README.md

 In other words I created the web site via wizard.
 I will manually configure settings to convert it to djangogirls tutorial.

+## the learning portal design
+As a system analyst professional for years, I have faced software failures dozens of times.
+Those failures happens because the related requirements are not gathered properly at the beginning.